Healthy breakfast: Quick, flexible options

 These healthy out-of-the-box options will fuel you up without slowing you down.By Mayo Clinic Staff

 It might be the last thing on your morning to-do list, or worse, it might not be on your list at all.
 But a healthy breakfast refuels your body, jump-starts your day and may even benefit your overall health.
-So don't skip this meal — it may be more important than you think.
+Don't skip this important meal.

 These quick and flexible options give you plenty of ways to put breakfast back on your daily menu.

 Breakfast gives you a chance to start each day with a healthy and nutritious meal.
 Adults who report regularly eating a healthy breakfast are more likely to:

 - Eat more vitamins and minerals.

 - Control their weight.
 Research suggests that consuming most of your daily calories in the morning can aid weight loss.

 - Control their blood sugar levels — which is important in preventing or controlling diabetes.

 - Eat less fat and cholesterol.